 Every time you register for the SAT or ACT, use the NCAA Eligibility Center code 9999 to send your scores directly to us from the testing agency.

+Please note:

-Tests scores on transcripts can NOT be used in your academic certification.
-The NCAA Eligibility Center does not accept SAT subject test scores.
-You may take the SAT or ACT an unlimited number of times before you enroll full time in college.
-If you take either test more than once, the best subscore from different tests are used to give you the best possible score.
+- Tests scores on transcripts can NOT be used in your academic certification. - The NCAA Eligibility Center does not accept SAT subject test scores.